THE RIVERSIDE DURHAM

 The shuttle bus service will start at Durham Train Station three hours prior to the start of the match and a return service will commence 30 minutes before the last ball or at the abandonment of the match.

-The shuttle service is paid for on the bus on the day and contactless payment will be accepted.
+The shuttle will cost £6 return (£3 one-way) and will be payable on the bus on the day and contactless payment will be accepted.
 You do not need to book in advance.
 All shuttle buses will be accessible.

 The Riverside Durham has designated and clearly signposted drop-off and pick-up points for all cars and taxis/private hire/Uber located just off Ropery Lane, next to the Riverside Park.
-An area map with detailed car parks will be available soon.
+An area map with detailed car parks is available here.

 There is a signposted walking route from Chester-le-Street town centre, bus stops and Chester-le-Street railway station which will take approximately 20 minutes (one mile).
 There will be World Cup Cricketeers along the route to help answer any questions and guide you to the ground.

 Cycle racks are also available free of charge at the venue.
-Stewards at the gate will direct any cyclists wishing to use these on the day.
+Stewards at the gate will direct any cyclists wishing to use these on the day to Gate 3.

 The Riverside Durham